kentotomita/kentotomita.github.io/_research/cislunar_ip.md

 ## **Predictive Sensor Tasking in Cislunar Space: A Research Overview**

-Greetings to the academic and research community,

-I am pleased to present a summary of our recent exploration into the domain of predictive sensor tasking for cislunar space situational awareness.
-As we venture further into the realms of space exploration and research, enhancing our predictive capabilities becomes ever more critical.
-Here, I provide a concise overview of our findings and methodologies.

 ### **Research Motivation**
 In cislunar space, tracking remains a formidable challenge.
 Stable demands, such as catalog maintenance for recognized objects and pre-planned missions, are juxtaposed with potentially unexpected demands.
 Situations like an uncooperative spacecraft releasing a subsidiary or sudden detection of unanticipated translunar objects can create unforeseen tracking needs.